hamishgibbs/pull_facebook_data_for_good/README.md

 # pull_facebook_data_for_good
 Imitate an API for downloading data from Facebook Data for Good.

-Currently, Facebook Data for Good does not provide an API to automatically download or update datasets.

 This library uses selenium webdriver to imitate the behaviour of an API for downloading the full timeseries of a data collection.

 This library is developed and tested in Python 3.8.